 sponsorships: students take classes at IFP School either continuously for an academic year followed by an internship in the sponsoring company, or alternating periods at IFP School and practical training work in the sponsoring company.
 They receive a monthly allowance to cover living expenses: a €1,400 grant (recommended amount) in the name of the company by a foundation for the entire study period, an allowance paid by the company during the internship.

 - apprenticeships: students alternate training at IFP School and periods in a company.
-During their apprenticeship, students are a company employee with a fixed-term employment contract and receive a monthly salary recommended as totaling the same as the grant given to sponsors.
-This option is only open to persons aged 29 and under.
-It mainly concerns European Union nationals.
+During their apprenticeship, students are a company employee with a fixed-term employment contract and receive a monthly salary recommended to be equivalent to the amount of the scholarship given to sponsored students.
+This option is only open to persons up to the age of 29.
+For practical reasons related to visas, it mainly concerns citizen of the European area.
+In order to benefit from this type of support, non-nationals from European area must be in France the year preceding the start of the academic year at IFP School.

-- There are other types of financial support, such as grants from ministries, foundations and other institutions, as well as merit scholarships awarded each year by IFP School.
+- There are other types of financial support, such as grants from ministries, foundations and other institutions, as well as merit scholarships awarded each year by the Tuck Foundation.

 Applications for admission to IFP School and for financial support must be made concurrently.
 The search for financial support is a process that takes time (unsolicited requests made to companies, interviews with HR managers and operational staff, etc.).